openlibhums/memory-alpha/content/support/guides/workflow-typesetter.md

 # Typesetter workflow guide

 When you have been assigned a typesetting task, you will receive an email notification containing a link.
-This link will lead to the Janeway Dashboard.
+This link will lead to the Janeway dashboard.

 !["The typesetter Dashboard displaying the number of typesetter tasks assigned."](../../support/images/workflow/typesetting-dashboardblock.png)